 The entrance fee to the Saga-Age farm was included in the price of the tour.

-From there we drove up to the highlands.
+From there we drove up to the highland.
 We passed several power plants, but there are many power plants here in this area, harvesting the energy from the rivers Þjórsá and Tungnaá.

 We made two stops on the way, the first stop was at a view platform overlooking the wilderness and the other stop was at an extinct crater, which is now filled with a lake.
 Then we finally entered Landmannalaugar.